-(3) A scholarship of \$50 per credit hour for all MBA students who maintain a graduate cumulative grade point average (GPA) of 3.00.
+(3) A scholarship of \$50 per credit hour for all MBA students who maintain a graduate cumulative grade point average (GPA) of 3.50.
 This scholarship will be awarded for the first semester, and thereafter will be based on the graduate GPA.

 Note: The formula score is calculated as 200 x undergraduate cumulative GPA + GMAT score.
+You must maintain a 3.50 GPA in the program to retain your scholarship.